uqlibrary/homepage-react/src/sass/ReadMe.md

 ## Material Design

-Fez-frontend is based on Material Design, and while we are using Material UI for React as a component library, not all components are included, or adhere to Google's philosophy or specifications.
+Homepage is based on Material Design, and while we are using Material UI for React as a component library, not all components are included, or adhere to Google's philosophy or specifications.
 As Material design is considered a "guide" more than strict rules, we have liberty to add functionality as we see, but it must :

 - Adhere as closely as possible to Materual Design specifications
 - Be usable, and have a UX approach